Loading and accessing data in a notebook

 Click in an empty code cell in your notebook and then click the Insert to code link below the file and choose how to load the data.

 Code is generated and added to your notebook for you.
-The generated code imports any required packages, accesses the data file with object storage credentials, and loads the data into a DataFrame or RDD.
+The generated code imports any required packages, accesses the data file with the object storage credentials, and loads the data into a DataFrame or RDD.

 To manually add file credentials and write code for the file access method and the DataFrame yourself: